reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 Each time the operating system gets a connection on port 5000 this function is called

 We can test this be adding some action to our code.
 Something that we want to be done when there is a connection on port 5000.
-For example writing a text to the terminal window.  maeby *incoming connection*
+For example writing a text to the terminal window.
+Maybe *incoming connection*
 The whole code look like this

 ```javascript